Consumer edition active

 What is pityriasis rosea?

-Pityriasis rosea is a skin disease that causes small, scaly circular patches on your skin.
-The patches are tan or rose-colored and are itchy.
+Pityriasis rosea is a skin disease that causes itchy and small, scaly circular patches on your skin.
+On dark skin, the patches may be purple, brown, or gray.
+On light skin, the patches may be tan or rose-colored.

 • Pityriasis rosea may be caused by a virus, but doctors don’t think you can spread it to other people

-• Women between 10 and 35 years old are most likely to get pityriasis rosea
+• Girls and women between 10 and 35 years old are most likely to get pityriasis rosea

 • Pityriasis rosea usually goes away on its own in about 5 weeks, but sometimes it can last for 2 months or more